MrHemanik/prototyping_workshop/README.md

 To create the dialogue audio files, the text-to-speech service https://ttsfree.com/ was used.
 For the button-press sound modified versions of "Dial 0 on Touch Tone Telephone" to "Dial 9 on Touch Tone Telephone" from https://freesfx.co.uk/sfx/dial were used.

-Normal Game View | Developer mode view of the maze :--------:|:--------:
+Normal game view | Developer mode view of the maze :--------:|:--------:
 ![Prototype 2 Image 1](images/proto2_1.png) | ![Prototype 2 Image 2](images/proto2_2.png)